n1zzo/tersicore/README.md

 # MusicLibrary

+## Configuration

+There are two configuration files: config.ini specifies how this software should behave and logging.conf specify how lossing should work.
+In the docs/conf directory you can find some examples.
+Further logging documentation can be found [here][python-logging-config-dictschema].

+You should initialize the Config object once.
+You can optionally specify a config directory and override default file names.

+    from tersicore.config import Config
+    config = Config('/var/tersicore', 'tersicore.conf', 'log.conf')

+Tersicore and logging configurations are shown to the user as dictionaries.

+    conf_tersicore = config.tersicore
+    conf_logging = config.logging

+    conf_db = conf_tersicore['DATABASE']

 ## Database

 ### Workflow

-If your module needs database access you have to initialize it once.
-It will automatically load its configuration from the `config.ini` file.
+If your module needs database access you have to initialize it once. tersicore.

-    from database import Database
+    from tersicore.database import Database
-    db = Database()
+    db = Database(driver='sqlite', path='test.db')

 Database operations must be grouped in transactions.
 If any operation fails the whole transaction will be aborted and the database will remain unchanged.
 The